Athletics at the 2023 Pan American Games: Controversies

-Wrong time at the Women's March
+Wrong distance in the women's 20km walk

 The women's 20 kilometres walk was marked by controversy as the official distance was short of 20 kilometres.
 Kimberly García of Peru won the gold medal in the event originally in a time of 1:12.26, more than nine minutes below the world record.
 Organizers realized the course was short after the event had been completed.
 Athletes believed the course was approximately three kilometers short, with the winner Garcia noticing the distance and time were not matching after the first kilometre.
 Due to the error, the times were erased and athletes could not receive world ranking points towards the 2024 Summer Olympics in Paris, France.
 The organizing committee blamed the error on the Association of Panamerican Athletics and the person who they hired (Marcelo Ithurralde) to accurately measure the course.
 The executive director of the games, Harold Mayne-Nicholls later claimed the incident was an embarrassment.